 The grant comes as Bates plans the creation of a digital imaging center that will serve both the science and visual art curriculums.
 The center will provide, among other enhancements, highly advanced resources for research and the representation of data in the sciences.

-Tags: bioinformatics, BLAST, liberal arts education, Mount Holyoke College, The National Institute for Technology and Liberal Education.
+Tags: Awards to faculty bioinformatics BLAST liberal arts education Mount Holyoke College The National Institute for Technology and Liberal Education